ashiqrahmana/Tracking-using-YOLO-v7/README.md

-Certainly!
-Let's provide a more detailed explanation for both the overall project and the specific YOLOv7 aspect in the GitHub repository.

-## Repository Overview

 ### Tracking using YOLOv7

 This repository showcases a project that utilizes YOLOv7 (You Only Look Once version 7) for object tracking, specifically focusing on tracking the position of cars on a highway.
 YOLOv7 is a real-time object detection algorithm known for its speed and accuracy.